sherbhachu/webdriverio-example-framework/README.md

 ## Instructions/Config required prior to use...

-I like to use RVM to get my house in order...

 1. cd into webdriverio-example-framework/
 2. npm install (it would be useful for me to know if you suffer any obscure/weird dependency issues...if unsure, always google first!)
 3. npm run-script selenium-start